samaonline/3D-Shape-Reconstruction-from-Free-Hand-Sketches/README.md

 - ShapeNet rendering images: http://cvgl.stanford.edu/data2/ShapeNetRendering.tgz
 - ShapeNet voxelized models: http://cvgl.stanford.edu/data2/ShapeNetVox32.tgz (optional, for comparison with voxelized output only)

+Make sure you update the data path in the BatchFetcher.py.

 ### Generate synthetic sketches from rendered images
 We use a previous work [Unsupervised Sketch to Photo Synthesis](https://arxiv.org/abs/1909.08313) for generating synthetic sketches.
 Please refer to [their code](https://github.com/rt219/Unpaired-Sketch-to-Photo-Translation) to generate data for training.